BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 match the class attributes.
 After that you can modify the class attributes and it has no effect on the constructed objects.
 It seems like `dataclasses` are what the original author of the code I encountered was hoping for.

+Although Python's syntax can make it look like other languages, its dynamic nature strongly influences the language's semantics.
+Making any assumptions that